Dan-in-CA/decorrstretch/README.md

 This fork of **ds.py** has been updated to run under **Python3**.

-A simple commmand line utility named **process_image.py** has been added to make using ds.py easy.
+A simple commmand line utility named **process_image.py** has been added to demonstrate the use of ds.py.

 ### Requirements
 *  **Python Pillow**, the Python Imaging Library.
 It can be installed with: